Gyeongsu1997/42cursus/README.md

 ## Projects

 This is a list of projects I've worked on.
-You can move to the corresponding directory by pressing the project name.
+You can move to the corresponding directory by clicking the project name.

 |Circle	|Project Name |Skills |Score |
 |:---:  |:---:        |:---: |:---: |